boushrabettir/genuary-2022/README.md

 # Genuary 2022

-I will be participating in Genuary 2022.
-My submissions will be posted here.
+We will be participating in Genuary 2022.
+Our submissions will be posted here.

+###Contributors: Boushra Bettir, Sama Ahmed, Khushi Kaushik